Undertoe/warlockstuff/index.md

 #### lets
 try this out

-##### going to do
+##### This text is the same size
-one more after this
+as this text

 ###### last one
-This is the same size as standard text, but does make a link!
+This is smaller than text, but does make a link!

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).